bd808/moar/docs/modules/Moar/Selector/ParseException.rst

         :type $msg: string
         :param $msg: Error message
         :type $offset: int
         :param $offset: Offset from start of parse stream where error was detected.

     .. php:method:: getErrorOffset()

         Returns the position where the error was found.

         :returns: int Error offset in parse stream

-    .. php:method:: __clone()

     .. php:method:: getMessage()